 - Defense and coverage counseling of wrongful death claims implicating disputed insurance coverage under UIM, BAP, CGL, and excess/umbrella policies.

-- Representation of clients in complex construction defect litigation where additional insured coverage and indemnity/risk transfer issues play a key role in the ultimate resolution.
+- Representation of clients in complex construction defect litigation where additional insured coverage and indemnity/risk transfer issues play a key role in the ultimate resolution, including favorable construction of anti-indemnity statutes before the Texas Supreme Court (2022).

 - Defense and prosecution of allocation claims among carriers in the context of underlying defense and indemnity claims among their insureds involving primary and excess policies.

-- Prosecution of suits for wrongful failure to settle within available policy limits under liability policies.
+- Prosecution and defense of suits for wrongful failure to settle within available policy limits under liability policies (Stowers claims), including an $8 million judgment representing a subrogated excess carrier against a primary carrier (2019), affirmed by the Fifth Circuit on appeal (2021).

 - Advising clients on the availability of coverage and strategic recommendations through service as coverage counsel behind the scenes in major cases including construction defect, serious injury, and wrongful death.